The Axis of Awesome: "Four Chords"

 "Four Chords" is the Axis of Awesome's best-known work.
 It is a medley of popular songs, set to the I–V–vi–IV progression.
 Many of the songs selected do not actually follow this four-chord progression, and some of the ones that do only include it briefly.
-Since these four chords are played as an ostinato, the band also uses a vi–IV–I–V, usually from the song "Save Tonight" to the song "Torn".
-The band plays the song in the key of D (E in the live performances on YouTube), so the progression they use is D–A–Bm–G (E, B, C#m, A on the live performances).
-Most of the songs have been transposed from their original keys.
+Since these four chords are played as an ostinato, the band also used a vi–IV–I–V, usually from the song "Save Tonight" to the song "Torn".
+The band played the song in the key of D (E in the live performances on YouTube), so the progression they used is D–A–Bm–G (E, B, C#m, A on the live performances).
+Most of the songs were transposed from their original keys.